What is the Kano Model?

 This strict focus on how customers will react to each feature distinguishes the Kano Model from other prioritization frameworks.
 The Benefits vs. Cost Model, for example, might use customer satisfaction among its scoring criteria but might also use other criteria, such as increased revenue.
 With the Kano Model, the key consideration for any new feature is how much it will satisfy users.

-History of the Kano Model
+What is the History of the Kano Model?

 Dr. Noriaki Kano, a professor of quality management at the Tokyo University of Science, created the Kano Model in 1984.
 As author Dave Verduyn explains on, Dr. Noriaki developed this framework while researching the factors that contributed to customer satisfaction and loyalty.